-ii.
-Promotion and accountability: Automatic promotionsafter time in grade with no evaluation of productivity should be abandoned.
-Clear well publicized productivity guidelines, which arc easily monitorable, should be established for public positions.
+(ii) Promotion and Accountability: Automatic promotions after time in grade with no evaluation of productivity should be abandoned.
+Clear well publicised productivity guidelines, which are easily monitorable, should be established for public positions.
 Periodic reports on progress should be made.
 Press conferences and the media should be involved in keeping the people informed on these activities.
 Individual and departmental responsibility could also be enforced with some citizen's or the elected representative's collaboration.
-For example, senior bureaucrats could pre• sent annual reports of their department activities to parliament or parliamentary committees allowing the media to inform all of us.
+For example, senior bureaucrats could present annual reports of their department activities to parliament or parliamentary committees allowing the media to inform all of us.

-Job perfomance would be monitored by the mechanisms suggested above.
+Job performance would be monitored by the mechanisms suggested above.
 However, they should be supplemented with regular and intensive training activities.
 Such an approach as well as offers from other sectors will automatically throw up the good officers who may or may not be promoted depending on external competition.

-iii.
-Pay for quality: Our current system of remunerating government servants results in a) strong incentives to corruption and b) individuals with less education and more incentives to be corrupt opting for the service.
-Thus, for example, it is now widely rumored that the high scorers on the civil service arc now opting for Customs Service as opposed to the traditional District Management Group or the Foreign Service.
+(iii) Pay for Quality: Our current system of remunerating government servants results in (a) strong incentives to corruption and (b) individuals with less education and more incentives to be corrupt opting for the service.
+Thus, for example, it is now widely rumoured that the high scorers on the civil service arc now opting for Customs Service as opposed to the traditional District Management Group or the Foreign Service.